News / Events

 October 2024

 Work Package 3 of the COMMUTE project bundles all activities of partners with expertise in Data Science and Artificial Intelligence.
 The focus lies on applying existing Data Science and AI methods to find patterns and signals that represent causal and mechanistically interpretable causal relationships.
 The resulting AI models will allow for the assessment of the personal risk of developing neurodegenerative diseases after a SARS-CoV-2 infection.
-This bulletin introduces both the COMMUTE data catalog, a comprehensive and searchable index of the multimodal data used in WP3 with harmonized, rich metadata, and the teams along with their expertise that contribute to WP3
+This bulletin introduces both the COMMUTE data catalog, a comprehensive and searchable index of the multimodal data used in WP3 with harmonized, rich metadata, and the teams along with their expertise that contribute to WP3.

 Read the second bulletin (October 2024) here as PDF